Design-Computing/Design-Computing.github.io/md/bvn.md

     This is the only installation that you might get stuck on, so pay attention.

-    Open the installer, and tick the box at the bottom that says _Add Python to to PATH_ ✅
+    Open the installer, and tick the box at the bottom that says _Add Python to PATH_ ✅

     There are two kinds of installation, _just for you_ and _for everyone_.
 You don't have enough permissions to do a _for everyone_ instalation.
 So, choose _Customize installation ->_ and un-tick _for all users_ (at the bottom), then click _next_ and accept all the defaults after that.